Cheng Lin: Post-university career (1993–2003)

-Between 1989 and 1993 Cheng studied at the University of California.
-After finishing her studies, she performed a tour across China and the US throughout 2003–04.
 After spending a couple of years touring, she released the album Home Coming.
 It was her fifth studio album, and was produced by Hong Kong-based producer James Wong.

-She went on to receive an award for her work in music, in Beijing.
 In the years that followed, she started performing more charity concerts in China.
 This included the concert in 1998 for disabled children.
 In 1999 she performed at a fundraiser for empowering women in rural areas.
 Between 2000 and 04, she received a number of awards for her work in music, while extending her charity work.
 This included sponsoring a charity build, in which a school for 400 pupils was built in Henan Province.
 She received an Outstanding Musician award during this period and also won a Special Contribution award for her work with Chinese music at the 5th Chinese Music Media Event in 2003.
 In the same year she also toured with KC Porter on his "Embrace the World Tour" and was also featured on the documentary DVD.